nicolaka/hashicorp/vault/policy-template-approle-entity-alias.md

 # Workflow to Templatize Vault Policies for AppRoles utilizing Entities and Aliases

-## Description: In the scenario where you need to create a single Vault policy template to automatically match an an entity (Approle in this example) to a secret mount (KV in this example) using entity aliases.
+> **Description:** In the scenario where you need to create a single Vault policy template to automatically match an an entity (Approle in this example) to a secret mount (KV in this example) using entity aliases.
+Additional docs about templatizing vault policies are [here](https://www.vaultproject.io/docs/concepts/policies#templated-policies).

-## Steps:

-## Step 0: Let's assume the following names for the policy, entity, and AppRole:
+### Step 0: Let's assume the following names for the policy, entity, and AppRole respectively:

 Policy Name: `template`
 Entity Name: `foo`
 Approle Name: `bar`

-## Step 1: create our entity name in the desired format
+### Step 1: create our entity name in the desired format

 `vault write identity/entity name="foo"`

-## Step 2: create our approle role
+### Step 2: create our approle role

 `vault write auth/approle/role/bar token_policies="template" token_ttl=72h token_max_ttl=124h`

-## Step 3: Retrieve the role-id, as we need to use this as an alias on our entity
+### Step 3: Retrieve the role-id, as we need to use this as an alias on our entity

 `vault read auth/approle/role/bar/role-id`

-## Step 4: Add this role-id as an alias of our original entity
-where name is our approle role-id and canonical_id is the id of our original entity
+### Step 4: Add this role-id as an alias of our original entity where name is our approle role-id and canonical_id is the id of our original entity

 ```